-Student Name Gra ade
+Student Name Grade

-Parent/Guardian Dat ate

-Name
+Parent/Guardian Name Date

 Counselor Name

-Course To Be
+Course To Be Changed

-Changed

 Requested Course

 I am requesting the level change listed above for my child.
 After a careful review of my request, Nutley Public Schools staff does not endorse this level change.
 I am aware of the concern, however, I wish to make this level change.
 Attached is the letter from my child explaining his/her areas of weakness and our plan to address these in the higher level course.